 Tyrone: At the Revolutionary Giving session, we talked about the idea of living with/caring for families of origin.
 You posed it as a challenge to privileged people: “Would you be willing to move back home as part of your commitment to revolutionary giving?”
 It was pretty challenging and provocative for people.
 Could you talk more about what this idea means to you?
-Tiny: There are a few...

 I aspire to this, and I need people in my life who will hold me to this.

-I guess it can’t be too often that two people can laugh and make love,...– If Beale Street Could Talk, James Baldwin
+“I guess it can’t be too often that two people can laugh and make love, too, make love because they are laughing, laugh because they’re making love.
+The love and laughter come from the same place: but not many people go there.”—If Beale Street Could Talk, James Baldwin